ryanfortner/Duinotize/README.md

 ## Notes
 - If there is enough demand for it, I might be able to add a XXHASH miner to the code
-- I made this in 2 hours, so if there are bugs PLEASE report them
+- I made this in just 2 hours at 1AM, so if there are bugs PLEASE report them